japila-books/spark-structured-streaming-internals/docs/spark-sql-streaming-HDFSMetadataLog.md

 ====
 `pathToBatchId` is used when:

-* `CompactibleFileStreamLog` is requested for the <<spark-sql-streaming-CompactibleFileStreamLog.adoc#compactInterval, compact interval>>
+* `CompactibleFileStreamLog` is requested for the <<spark-sql-streaming-CompactibleFileStreamLog.md#compactInterval, compact interval>>

 * `HDFSMetadataLog` is requested to <<isBatchFile, isBatchFile>>, <<get-range, get metadata of a range of batches>>, <<getLatest, getLatest>>, <<getOrderedBatchFiles, getOrderedBatchFiles>>, <<purge, purge>>, and <<purgeAfter, purgeAfter>>
 ====